 For a while, I was so frustrated that I considered switching to dark towels.
 I love the look of fluffy white bath linens, though, so I decided I needed to learn how to get makeup stains off of towels rather than replace mine.

 How To Get Makeup Stains Off Of Towels

-In all cases, removing your makeup properly will go a long way to preventing stains on towels.
+Of course, removing makeup properly will go a long way to preventing stains on towels.
 I’ve found that using a homemade makeup remover wipe or two before I wash my face does wonders for keeping those stains away.
 Still, sometimes I forget or do a poor job.
 That’s when these steps help.